Most of us cringe on hearing the word ‘millennial’.

 - Flexible timing: Millennials are all about wanting to pursue their passion – even if it lies outside their work.
 They want to have the time to do it alongside their work and hence look for companies that let them pick their own schedule.

 - Flexible work style: If you thought stability only means a year-long contract, think again.
-Millennials are now looking for companies that can offer different arrangements – remote, part-time, contractual or the even more free-wheeling “gig-economy” work.
+Millennials are now looking for companies that can offer different arrangements – remote, part-time, contractual, or even more free-wheeling “gig-economy” work.

 - Flexible job role: One thing that millennials don’t want to do is to get stuck doing one thing.
 They want to be able to switch roles as they gain mastery in their current role in their unquenchable thirst to seek variety.
 It is their way of ensuring personal growth.